manuelyhvh/sql-server-samples/samples/features/sql-big-data-cluster/deployment/private-aks/README.md

 This repository contains 3 bash scripts :
 - **deploy-private-aks.sh** : You can use it to deploy private AKS cluster with private endpoint, it fits the use case that you need to deploy BDC with a private endpoint with AKS private cluster.

 - **deploy-private-aks-udr.sh** : You can use it to deploy private AKS cluster with private endpoint, it fits the use case that you need to deploy BDC with a private endpoint with AKS private cluster and limit egress traffic with UDR ( User-defined Routes ).
 - **deploy-bdc.sh** : You can use it to deploy Big Data Clusters ( BDC ) in private deployment mode on private AKS cluster with or without User-defined routes based on your project requirements.
+Note : Please use this scripts in the Azure VM which manages your AKS private cluster.

 ## Prerequisites

-You can run those scripts on the following client envionrment with Linux OS or WSL/WSL2.
+You can run those scripts on the following client environment with Linux OS or WSL/WSL2.

 The following table link listed common big data cluster tools and how to install them: